m1010j/async-explorations-writeup/README.md

 }
 ```

 `asyncFib` is an async function that uses `Promise.all` to simultaneously make the two recursive calls.
-It then awaits until both of those calls are resolved and returns their sum.
+It then waits until both of those calls are resolved before returning.

 How would browsers handle this?
 Would they use multiple threads to process `asyncFib(n - 1)` and `asyncFib(n - 2)` in parallel?
 Or would the latter have to wait for the completion of the former?